syncfusion-content/windowsforms-docs/WindowsForms/SfListView/HeaderFooter.md

 ![](HeaderFooter_images/FooterWithImage.png)

 ## Showing summary in footer

-SfListView allows to show the summary text at footer by using the [DrawItem](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~DrawItem_EV.html) event.
+SfListView allows you to show the summary text at the footer by using the [DrawItem](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~DrawItem_EV.html) event.
 A text can be set to an item by using the [Text](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.Events.DrawItemEventArgs~Text.html) property.

 {% tabs %}
 {% highlight c# %}